everton-cerqueira/UR5-simulation-UFBA/README.md

 ![Example image](Doc/overview_.png)

-This example can be seen here: https://youtu.be/7HZ0FFU4_uo
+This example can be seen here: [UR5 simulation video on YouTube](https://youtu.be/7HZ0FFU4_uo)

 ### An interactive view of the robot in Matlab: